Resolving Sophos SD-RED 20 internet connectivity problems

 • Update and retest connectivity.

-If support suspects firmware, produce logs and version info before updating so you can rollback if needed.
+If support suspects firmware, capture logs and version info before updating so you can roll back if needed.

 Confirming internet access